ArchiveTeam/standalone-readme-template/README.wpull.md

     run-pipeline --help

-If you don't have root access and/or your version of pip is very old, you can replace "pip install seesaw" with:
+If you don't have root access and/or your version of pip is very old, you can replace "pip install --upgrade seesaw" with:

     wget https://raw.github.com/pypa/pip/master/contrib/get-pip.py ; python get-pip.py --user ; ~/.local/bin/pip install --user seesaw